-The Red Duck
+The Red Duck is permanently closed

 A cool but casual Chinese spot just off the main high street in Balham, The Red Duck is a great neighbourhood restaurant serving succulent Crispy Aromatic Duck, char siu pork, and some vegetable dumplings that should not be underestimated.